Trading the Index on Expiry Day – Rush and Risk

 In the fast-paced world of finance, where every moment matters, traders are always on the lookout for chances to make money and reap some benefits through price movement.
 One of the most exciting times in the trading world is when options contracts are about to expire.
-This is especially true in India, where weekly and monthly contracts for indices like the stock market reach their end date.
+This is especially true in India, where only the Nifty 50 and Sensex indices now have weekly expiry contracts, while other indices like Nifty Bank, Nifty Financial Services, and Nifty Midcap Select are limited to monthly expiries under the new SEBI regulations.

 Options trading is more popular because it allows traders to use their small capital to potentially make a significant amount of money.
 The real excitement kicks in on expiry day, when even options contracts that seemed unlikely to be available at very cheap prices, sometimes costing just a few bucks.
 This piques the interest of seasoned traders and new investors alike.